KevinTheMix/CheatSheets/Vue.md

 * **Watchers**
   * Performs some treatment in response to the change of a given property.
   * `watch: { dataProperty: { immediate: true, deep: false, handler(newValue, oldValue) {...} }`
+  * `immediate: true` launches the watcher immediately, as the Component gets created
   * `deep: true` lets us watch nested properties
   * Use quotes for dotted property (i.e. `'dataObject.property'`)
 * **Filters**